TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/06_lesson/lesson.md

 ## Accommodation/Differentiation

-If there is extra time, have students start reading through the project specs and thinking about how they will apply what they have learned this unit to complete the project.
+If there is extra time, have students start reading through the final project specs and thinking about how they will apply what they have learned this unit to complete the project.

 ## Forum discussion